MAINTAINING ELIGIBILITY AND REQUALIFYING FOR BENEFITS

 FAILURE TO ACTIVELY SEARCH FOR SUITABLE EMPLOYMENT

 You may be ineligible for benefits if you fail to actively search for work during each week for which you claim benefits, beginning with the third week for which you file a claim.
 You must keep a record of your weekly work-search activities.
-See Work Search/Work Registration FAQs
+See Work Search/Work Registration FAQs for additional information.

 FAILURE TO PARTICIPATE IN REEMPLOYMENT SERVICES